gpdm/TPC-DOS-TCPDiag/README.md

 This was featured on my [video on YT](https://www.youtube.com/watch?v=18A993m9Pm8).

-The reason to build this was simple: I wanted a set of boot disks that I could use on by 80s/90s retro PCs, to help in setting up and conducting base diagnostics on vintage networks, like 10Base2 Ethernet and the TCP/IP protocol.
+The reason to build this was simple: I wanted a set of boot disks that I could use on 80s/90s retro PCs, to help in setting up and conducting base diagnostics on vintage networks, like 10Base2 Ethernet using the TCP/IP protocol.

-It's not meant for day-to-day use, as many things are missing.
+It's not meant for day-to-day use, as many things are intentionally left out.
 It's meant for diagnostics, not much more.